 Emilie joined the staff in January 2019 as our morning Office & Accounting Assistant.
 She previously worked at several non-profit associations and also worked for a time as a paralegal.
 Emilie also did behind-the-scenes work in the membership department of a financial association.
 She is originally from Washington, DC and has lived in Bethesda for over twenty years.
 She looks forward to working with everyone at RRUUC.

-She has placed in various piano competitions, including the first prize of Mozart Piano Competition in Hong Kong, Second Prize of China Audition of the 6th Annual Music Competition of Canada, first prize of the 69th Steinway International Children and Youth Piano Competition in the Northeast China Region, winner of the Sigma Alpha lota Competition in the Chautauqua Music Festival, and first prize of the UMSO Concerto Competition at University of Maryland.
-Shuai’s significant appearances include Winner’s Concert in Hong Kong City Hall, Mozart Piano Concerto K.459 with Music School Festival Orchestra in Chautauqua Music Festival, Noon Concert Feat at Arts Club of Washington D.C., and the Beethoven Choral Fantasy with the UMD Summer Chorus & Orchestra, Rachmaninoff Rhapsody on a Theme of Paganini with the UMD Symphony Orchestra, Schumann Piano Concerto with Virginia Chamber Orchestra, etc. She recently completed her doctoral studies at the University of Maryland, under Professor Larissa Dedova.
+She has placed in various piano competitions, including the first prize of Mozart Piano Competition in Hong Kong, Second Prize of China Region of the 6th Annual Music Competition of Canada, first prize of the 69th Steinway International Youth Piano Competition in the Northeast China Region, winner of the Sigma Alpha lota Competition, first prize of the UMSO Concerto Competition at University of Maryland, and etc. Shuai’s significant appearances include Winner’s Concert in Carnegie Hall, Hong Kong City Hall, Mozart Piano Concerto K. 459 with Music School Festival Orchestra in Chautauqua Music Festival, Friday Noon Concert Series at Arts Club of Washington D.C., Beethoven Choral Fantasy with the UMD Summer Chorus & Orchestra, Rachmaninoff Rhapsody on a Theme of Paganini with the UMD Symphony Orchestra, Schumann Piano Concerto with Virginia Chamber Orchestra, etc. She recently completed her doctoral studies at the University of Maryland, under Professor Larissa Dedova.